willbush/hunt-the-wumpus/README.md

 # hunt-the-wumpus

-My implementation of the [hunt the wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) text based game
+An implementation of the [hunt the wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) text based game in C#.

+After having implemented this in Haskell, I realized the object oriented nature of this project was made it overly complicated.
+See [hwump](https://github.com/willbush/hwump), which is my Haskell implementation in a fraction of the amount of code.

 Compiling and Running
 ---------